Thank you: Cultural variations

 A wide variety of verbal cues for the expression of gratitude exist in different languages.
-A 2012 Vanity Fair poll indicated that "thank you" was the phrase American travelers abroad felt was most important phrase to learn how to say in the language of the country being visited.
+A 2012 Vanity Fair poll indicated that "thank you" was the phrase American travelers abroad, especially in east Asian Nations, felt was most important to learn how to say in the language of the country being visited.

 It has been observed that in some versions of African English (specifically in Kenyan English), "thank you" is often used as a traditional response to a departing person saying "goodbye".

+Internet abbreviation

+People sometimes say TY, TU (Thank You), THX, THNX, TNX (Thanks), TIA (Thanks From Advanced) and TYSM (Thank You So Much) as a internet chat abbreviation.